steenharsted/mocapr/README.md

 devtools::install_github('steenharsted/mocapr')
 ```

-Data + video(if possible) Function to import data into the
-`mocapr`format global coordinate system anatomical projections movement
-projections

-## The Data
+## The Sample Data `MOCAP_data`

 All data included in the package is, at current, captured using the
 Captury Live markerless motion capture system.
-I have also prepared an
+Raw exports in .csv
+format can be found in the folder “data-raw”.
+Each movement is also supplied with avi file showing the recording with
-avi file for each movement, but these avi files can’t be uploaded to
+an overlay of the tracked poses.
+Unfortunately, these avi files can’t be
-GitHub due to their size (suggestions are welcome).
+uploaded to GitHub due to their size (suggestions are welcome, I am
+considering putting them on YouTube and adding links from there).

+A first look on the data

 ``` r
 suppressPackageStartupMessages(library(tidyverse))